matco/webwatcher/README.md

 # Webwatcher
-Webwatcher is a web application that monitors your websites and e-mail you as if one of them becomes unavailable.
+Webwatcher is a web application that monitors your websites and e-mail you when one of them becomes unavailable.

 ## How it works?
+Webwatcher is a standard web application.
+It has two parts:
+* The backend, a REST API written in Python that relies on a MySQL database
+* The frontend is a website written using HTML, CSS and vanilla Javascript

+Webwatcher has been conceived to be easily deployed on Google App Engine (see "Deployment on Google App Engine" section below).

-The web interface displays the status of the websites you are monitoring and allows you to do the following configuration:
+The web interface displays the status of the websites you are monitoring and allows you to set the followings:
-* Global settings (SMTP server, option to avoid cache)
 * The websites you want to check
 * The people who will be e-mailed in case of a failure
+* The global settings (SMTP server, option to avoid cache)

 Webwatcher does not check the websites automatically.
 The websites are checked only when a request is made to the special URL `/api/check`.
 To automate this check, you need to set up a cron that will call this URL periodically.
 For example, you can use the following entry in the crontab of the server to check the websites every 5 minutes:
 ```